Church on the Rock, Wasilla, Alaska

 ABOUT THE SPIRITUAL GIFTS

-ABOUT MANKIND
+ABOUT HUMANITY

-Mankind is made in the spiritual image of God, to be like Him in character.
-We are the supreme object of God's creation.
+Men and women were created in the “image” of God, to be like Him in character and nature.
+We are the supreme object of God's affection in creation.
 Although humanity has tremendous potential for good, we are marred by an attitude of disobedience toward God called sinful desire.
-Sin separates humanity from God.
+When our desires lead us to sin, sin separates us from God. - Gen 1:27; Ps 8:3-6; Isa 53:6a; Rom 3:23; Isa 59:1, 2

 ABOUT ETERNITY